markeu/BucketList-API/README.md

 User can delete a single bucket list.
 User can view all the created bucket lists.
 User can view a specific single bucket list by id.
-User can view a specific single bucket list by search.
+User can view bucket lists by search.
 User can create a new item in bucket list.
 User can view list all the created items in a bucket list.
 User can get a single item in a bucket list.